Inner Models from Extended Logics: Part 2: Basic concepts

 The {\em axioms} of the logic $\LL(\aaq)$ are \cite{MR486629}:

+The rules are Modus Ponens, the usual rule of generalisation and the new rule of $\aaq$-generalisation i.e. if $T\vdash\phi\to\psi$ and $s$ is not free in $T\cup\{\phi\}$, then $T\vdash\phi\to\aaqs\psi$.
 These are complete in the sense that any countable $\LL(\aaq)$-theory consistent with them has a model of cardinality $\aleph_1$.
 Intuitively, (A1) says that $\emptyset$ is not club.
 (A2) says that the set of countable sets having a fixed element as an element, as well as the set of countable sets containing a fixed countable set as a subset, are club.
 (A3) and (A4) simply say that the club-filter (of definable sets) is a filter.
-Finally (A5) is a formulation of Fodor's Lemma.
+Finally, (A5) is a formulation of Fodor's Lemma.